rksouthee/permutations/README.md

 against an algorithm that gets use to extra memory.

 It will be useful to count the number of operations performed by each algorithm.

+Unit tests should be added to aid in the correctness of the algorithms.